 People who are suitable for this job tends to like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Private Detectives and Investigators job description, Private Detectives and Investigators salary, Private Detectives and Investigators information, what is the job of a Private Detective and Investigator like, pros and cons about Private Detectives and Investigators, colleges and universities for Private Detectives and Investigators, is Private Detectives and Investigators the right career for me, Medium careers to get into, careers in Criminal Justice and Law Enforcement
+Private Detectives and Investigators job description, Private Detectives and Investigators salary, Private Detectives and Investigators information, what is the job of a Private Detective and Investigator like, pros and cons about Private Detectives and Investigators, colleges and universities for Private Detectives and Investigators, is Private Detectives and Investigators the right career for me, careers in Criminal Justice and Law Enforcement